Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

     <figcaption>Line AC and AB as equal radii.</figcaption>
 </figure>

-Because of this symmetry, we now also know that $AB$ and $BC$ are equal.
+Because of this symmetry, we now know that $AB$ and $BC$ are equal.

 ### Equality of $AC$ and $BC$